nodejs/node/doc/api/fs.md

 added: v10.0.0
 -->

 Emitted when the watcher stops watching for changes.
+The closed `fs.FSWatcher` object is no longer usable in the event handler.

 ### Event: 'error'
 <!-- YAML